pietervdvn/MapComplete/Docs/Layers/bike_shop.md

-The question is  Does this shop rent out bikes?
+The question is  *Does this shop rent out bikes?*

-  - This shop rents out bikes  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:rental' target='_blank'>service:bicycle:rental</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:rental%3Dyes' target='_blank'>yes</a>`
+  - *This shop rents out bikes*  corresponds with  `service:bicycle:rental=yes`
-  - This shop doesn't rent out bikes  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:rental' target='_blank'>service:bicycle:rental</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:rental%3Dno' target='_blank'>no</a>`
+  - *This shop doesn't rent out bikes*  corresponds with  `service:bicycle:rental=no`